theZiz/OPKManager/README.md

 Closing words
 =============

 To run the selected program press [S].
+Some programs use the file selector of the gcw menu application gmenu2x.
+These program may be fail because of missing arguments.
 To exit the OPKManager press [E].

 This program was developed by Ziz.
 It comes with no warranty of anything. ;) It is licensed under the GPL2+.
 If you sell this program, Richard Stallman will come to you at night...